Michael Wood (historian): Early life and education

-Wood was born in Moss Side, Manchester.
+Wood was born in Moss Side, Manchester, England.
 He attended Heald Place Primary School in Rusholme.
-When he was eight, his family moved to Paulden Avenue, Wythenshawe where he could see historic Baguley Hall from his bedroom window.
+When he was eight, his family moved to Paulden Avenue, Wythenshawe, where he could see historic Baguley Hall from his bedroom window.
 He went to Benchill Primary School.
-At Manchester Grammar School, he developed an interest in theatre, playing Grusha in the first British amateur production of Brecht's The Caucasian Chalk Circle and later Hamlet in Hamlet.
+At The Manchester Grammar School, he developed an interest in theatre, playing Grusha in the first British amateur production of Brecht's The Caucasian Chalk Circle and later Hamlet in Shakespeare's Hamlet.
 He took A-levels in English, French and History.

-Wood studied history and English at Oriel College, Oxford, touring the United States for six weeks in his final year, and graduated with a second class Bachelor of Arts degree.
-Later, he undertook post-graduate research in Anglo-Saxon history at Oriel.
+When studying at the Manchester Grammar School, Wood wrote a letter in response to an article by Montgomery of Alamein about how the Anglo-Saxons had lost in 1066 because they were a backward bunch of pot-bellied drunks.
+Wood's letter was written as King Harold and explained what had really happened.
+Montgomery, slightly prickly, wrote to the school saying that he gathered that King Harold was a pupil at the school.

+Wood was admitted to Oriel College, Oxford on a schorship to read history but switched to English as he felt that the history curriculum at Oriel at that time was rather like doing A-levels again, and he instead wanted to get on to the real sources.
+Wood graduated with a second-class Bachelor of Arts degree which he says might well have been his own doing as he hadn't been to any lectures or tutorials in his penultimate term, partly due to a chance to tour the United States for six weeks with A Midsummer Night's Dream.
+Later he undertook postgraduate research in Anglo-Saxon history at Oriel.
 Three years into his research for a DPhil, he left to become a journalist with ITV.

 Career

-In the 1970s Wood worked for the BBC in Manchester.
-He was first a reporter and then an assistant producer on current affairs programmes before returning to his love of history with his 1979–81 series In Search of the Dark Ages for BBC2.
-He quickly became popular with female viewers for his blond good looks (he was humorously dubbed "the thinking woman's crumpet" by British newspapers), his deep voice and his habit of wearing tight jeans and a sheepskin jacket.
-Wood's work is also well known in the United States, where it receives much airplay on PBS and on various cable television networks.
-The series Legacy (1992) is one of his more frequently broadcast documentaries on US television.
+In the 1970s, Wood worked for the BBC in Manchester.
+He was first a reporter and then an assistant producer on current affairs programmes before returning to his love of history with his 1979–81 series In Search of the Dark Ages for BBC2 which he presented.

+Wood founded an independent television production company Maya Vision International, which has produced more than 120 documentaries that have been shown in more than 140 countries and territories.

-Since 1990 Wood has been a director of independent television production company Maya Vision International.
-In 2006 he joined the British School of Archaeology in Iraq campaign, the aim of which was to train and encourage new Iraqi archaeologists, and he has lectured on the subject.
+Wood has written several books accompanying his television series.
+In 2006, he joined the British School of Archaeology in Iraq campaign, the aim of which was to train and encourage new Iraqi archaeologists, and he has lectured on the subject.
 In 2013, Wood joined the University of Manchester as Professor of Public History.
+He has long been a contributor to BBC History Magazine.

+Image

+Wood, when he started his career as a presenter, quickly became popular with female viewers for his blond good looks, deep voice and habit of wearing tight jeans and a sheepskin jacket.
+He was humorously dubbed "the thinking woman's crumpet" by British newspapers.
+He is recognized for effectively blending academic scholarship with accessibility.